openstack/networking-midonet/specs/kilo/data_sync.rst

 process, updates 'sync_status' to COMPLETED, and 'active_data_version' field of the midonet-data-state table to the activated version.

-You can not go back to the readwrite mode if either 'task_status' or 'sync_status' field is set to STARTED.
+You can not go back to the read-write mode if either 'task_status' or 'sync_status' field is set to STARTED.